axmsrn/Node-Project-Archive-Manager/README.md

 ```
 const archivesDir = path.resolve('C:/Users/name/OneDrive/backup/project');
 ```
-This path can be customized based on your specific setup.
+You can adjust this path to fit your specific backup location.

 ## Table of Contents
 - [Installation](#installation)